 The first question in any drug offense case is whether or not the police conducted an illegal search of your automobile, home or yourself.
 The fourth amendment of the U.S. Constitution gives you a right of protection against illegal searched and seizures by the police.
-An experienced San Diego defense attorney must understand the law of search and seizure.
-Our experienced lawyers represent clients who face all types of drug crimes including drug possession, possession with intent to sell, cultivation of marijuana, drug trafficking, drug manufacturing, drug distribution.
+An experienced San Diego drug crimes attorney must understand the law of search and seizure.

 The prosecution of drug offenses, in particular, relating to prescription pain-killers like Oxycontin and other opiates has been on the rise.
 The San Diego Sheriffs Oxy-Task Force which was created in 2008 along with an active effort from the San Diego District Attorney’s office has made the consequences of a Drug Offense conviction very serious.

 The attorney you choose may be the most important decision you can make.
-An attorney you do not feel comfortable with or feel like you can trust may not have the right personality, skill-set, or passion for defense.
-Do not pick a number and hire a criminal defense attorney out of the phone book.
-Take the time to talk with your attorney first to see if the fit is right.
+An lawyer you do not feel comfortable with or feel like you can trust may not have the right personality, skill-set, or passion for defense.
+Do not pick a number and hire a San Diego drug crime attorney out of the phone book.
+Take the time to talk with your lawyer first to see if the fit is right.

 At The Law Office of George Gedulin in San Diego, we want you to feel completely confident from the moment you hang up from that first phone call.
-Our aggressive and highly responsive approach to drug criminal defense gets results.
+Our aggressive and highly responsive approach to drug defense gets results.
+Our San Diego drug crimes attorney represent clients who face all types of drug crimes including drug possession, possession with intent to sell, cultivation of marijuana, drug trafficking, drug manufacturing, drug distribution.

 Client charged with multiple sexual assault offenses, facing 16 years in prison.
 Convicted of One Count of Sex with a Minor, 2 years Jail, All other charges dismissed.